knighthat/Kreate-docs/docs/usr/FAQ/how-to-make-a-good-issue-ticket.md

 This section is **optional**
 :::

-### TODOs before submiting a ticket
+### TODOs before submitting a ticket

 Just like [TODOs](#-todos), there are things needed to be done beforehand.

 - **Update my app to latest version**: Your issue could be fixed in recent version.
   Check latest on our GitHub's [releases](https://github.com/knighthat/Kreate/releases/latest) page.
   If versions are mismatch, please promptly update your app, or wait if your distribution platform to ship new update.
-- **(If I'm on latest version) Re-install app**: Some issues occured during installation/update process, but the crash won't happen until you use the app.
+- **(If I'm on latest version) Re-install app**: Some issues occurred during installation/update process, but the crash won't happen until you use the app.
 This can be solved most of the time by install the same APK on top or just remove and make a fresh install on your phone.
 - **I have checked issue page and there's no problem like mine**:
   Similar to [Check Issue page for similar issues](#check-issue-page-for-similar-issues)

 :::warning